Kels316/DIY-Air-Purifier/README.md

 # DIY-Air-Purifier
 A small DIY air purifier using off-the-shelf components for &lt;$100.

+Time to assemble this project - 1hr (not including 3D print time).

 Uses a 3D printed housing so you'll need a printer or access to one.
 You could use a printing service such as 3D Hubs.

 All prices listed are in AUD.